thedeadman782004/serverless-ReqRes/README.md

 4. call main ReqRes callback

 ### Global Plugins
-Global plugins will run  before any befores and your main ReqRes function.
+Global plugins will run  before any before()s and your main ReqRes function.
 The same waterfall rules as the plugin function (defined above) still apply.

 Please review [ReqRes Global Plugins](#reqres-global-plugins) for best practice for using global plugins in larger code bases.